-- The Gros Guillaume bell: this is the largest as well as the heaviest bell of the cathedral, weighting more than 6080 kg.
-It replaced the bell of St. Stephen in 1829, which cracked during Midnight Mass of Christmas 1838.
+- The Gros Guillaume bell: this is the largest as well as the heaviest bell of the cathedral, weighing more than 6080 kg.
+It replaced the bell of St. Stephen in 1829, which cracked during the Midnight Mass of Christmas 1838.
 Several years later, it was recast.
 To avoid another incident similar to that of 1838, the bell is not much used, except to mark important occasions.

 - The Maria-Theresa Bell: currently out of use, the bell dates from 1828, weighs 1830 kilos and measures approximately 1.5 m across.

 In 1933, the Paccard bell foundry in Annecy cast four more bells for the cathedral: Henri-Zita, Daniel-Mathilde, Célestine-Martine, and Louise.

 The magnificent Chevet